Goleo87/Portfolio/README.md

-# React + Vite Styling using Tailwindcss
+# React + Vite Styling using Tailwind Css
 My Professional Portfolio

 Hello!
 My name is Stefano, Welcome to my single-page application professional portfolio!
 This portfolio showcases my skills, projects, and experiences in a user-friendly and interactive manner.
 Whether you're a potential employer, colleague, or simply curious about my work, I hope this portfolio provides you with insights into my abilities and accomplishments.